-None of us knows how long we have.
-We are each given a set number of days.
-Known to God.
-We don't know the number of our days, but it says in the Psalms, so teach us the number of our days that we may apply our hearts unto wisdom.
+You might survive the coronavirus and you might be run over by a bus the next day none of us knows how long we have.
+We are each given a set number of days known to God we don't know the number of our days but it says in the Psalms so teach us to number our days that we may apply our hearts unto wisdom and the fear of the Lord is the beginning of wisdom.

-And the fear of the Lord is the beginning of wisdom.
-If we should die of this virus, the key thing will be whether we trusted in Christ.
-If we should live through the virus, the key thing will be whether or not we go on with Christ or whether or not it was just a big charade.

-We can come so close and still fail at the last.
-We can pretend that we belong to Christ, but we're not fooling anyone.
-But whether you continue in Christ or whether we are taken off into eternity, whatever you do, others will see and take note of it.

-For none of us live unto himself and no man dieth to himself.
-The things that you do, the choices that you make, even in a state of lockdown, will have an effect on others.

-[30:57] Because we're still in touch with other people.
-We still have telephones.
-We still keep in contact with other people.
-If something happens in your life, you accept Christ as your personal saviour.
-Other people will know about it.

-And it will affect their lives because they know you.
-And it becomes more real when it's somebody that you know.
-For none of us live unto himself and no man dieth to himself.
+If we should die of this virus the key thing will be whether we trust it in Christ if we should live through the virus the key thing will be whether or not we go on with Christ or whether or not it was just a big charade we can come so close and still fail at the last we can pretend that we belong to Christ but we're not fooling anyone but whether you continue in Christ or whether we are taken off into eternity whatever you do others will see and take note of it for none of us liveeth to himself and no man dieth to himself the things that you do the choices that you make even in a state of lockdown will have an effect on others because we're still in touch with other people we still have telephones we still keep in contact with other people if something happens in your life you accept Christ as your personal saviour other people will know about it and it will affect their lives because they know you and it becomes more real when it's somebody that you know for none of us liveeth to himself and no man dieth to himself but the thing is

-But the thing is, God has made you and me.
-He owns us by creation.
-And he wants us to become his children through salvation.
-And that will be the case for all who put their trust in Christ and believe in him.

-Whatsoever is not of faith is sin.
-And that's the state in which we will continue if we don't put our trust in Christ to wash away our sin and to cleanse away our debt.

-For whether we live, we live unto the Lord.
-And whether we die, we die unto the Lord.
-Whether we live, therefore, or die, we are the Lord's.
+God has made you and me he owns us by creation and he wants us to become his children through salvation and that will be the case for all who put their trust in Christ and believe in him whatsoever is not of faith is sin and that's the state in which we will continue if we don't put our trust in Christ to wash away our sin and to cleanse away our debt for whether we live we live unto the Lord and whether we die we die unto the Lord whether we live therefore or die we are the Lord's we are the Lord's

-[31:59] Lord.
-We die.
-We'll do it.
-I can tell you an order oflakonic God love God.

-We live untoipse again in order of vilain.
-Lord.